6 Continuous Probability

 F(a) <- pnorm(a, mean = m, sd = s)

-This is particularly useful in practice.
-If we are willing to assume that a variable, such as height follows a normal distribution, we can answer probability questions without needing the full dataset.
+This is useful in many data applications.
+If we are willing to assume that a variable, such as height, follows a normal distribution, we can answer probability questions without needing the full dataset.
 For example, to find the probability that a randomly selected student is taller than 70.5 inches, we only need the sample mean and standard deviation:

 m <- mean(x)